ZhukovM-01/Work_Demo/TSP/readme.md

 This python file is a script that solves the Euclidean Travelling Salesman problem using a method based on the family of genetic algorithms.
+The code is checked against the mlrose library.